SyncfusionExamples/Getting-Started-with-the-MAUI-Rich-Text-Editor/README.md

 This sample demonstrates how to get started with the .NET MAUI Rich Text Editor in a .NET MAUI application.

-# Achieve-Cupertino-Style-in-MAUI-Switch

-This sample demonstrates how to achieve a Cupertino-style appearance in the MAUI Switch within a .NET MAUI application.

 ## Sample

 ```xaml